pivotal/docs-tap/install-aws/profile.hbs.md

     ```

 1. (Optional) If you have an existing installation of the full dependencies package from a version
-earlier than Tanzu Application Platform v1.6.1, you must uninstall the full dependencies package and remove the package repository:
+earlier than Tanzu Application Platform v{{ vars.tap_version }}, you must uninstall the full dependencies package and remove the package repository:

     Uninstall the package: